sergeypevniy/cv/README.md

 <br>

 ## Summary
 Java Software Engineer.
-Has a master's degree in computer science, and good knowledge of the object-oriented paradigm.
+Has good knowledge of the object-oriented paradigm.
 Interested in developing WEB applications for various tasks.
 Participated in the project development using Spring Framework.
-Can quickly study new software product or technology.

 ## Skills
 **Have hands-on experience**<br>